CrimeOwl AI logoCrimeOwl AI

 Lead #3

 On February 12, 2007, a man was murdered in Skippack Township, Montgomery County, Pennsylvania, with multiple stab and slash wounds.
-Edgardo Welchez-Marroquin is the primary suspect and has evaded capture for nearly two decades.
-He was last known to be in Mexico and may have fled to Honduras or Guatemala, making this an active federal manhunt with a $5,000 reward.
+Edgardo Welchez-Marroquin is the primary suspect and has evaded capture for over 15 years, believed to have fled to Mexico, Honduras, or Guatemala.
+The case remains unsolved with an active federal warrant and a $5,000 reward for information leading to his arrest.

 Case